danbev/learning-v8/notes/string.md

 example for indexing, concatenation, and slicing).

 #### SeqString
-Represents a sequence of charaters which (the characters) are either one or two bytes in length.
+Represents a sequence of characters which (the characters) are either one or two bytes in length.

 #### ConsString